-- Comptroller of Public Accounts (CPA); - agencies with a CAPPS capital budget project in their bill patterns in the 2020-21 and 2022-23 GAAs; and

-• hub agencies that have implemented or are in the process of implementing separate, agency-managed systems; these agencies should show both implementation and ongoing maintenance and support costs.
+- Comptroller of Public Accounts (CPA); - agencies with a CAPPS capital budget project in their bill patterns in the 2022-23 and 2024-25 GAAs; and - hub agencies that have implemented or are in the process of implementing separate, agency-managed systems; these agencies should show both implementation and ongoing maintenance and support costs.

-Agencies that are interested in participating in CAPPS or that are planning to initiate any ERP project are reminded that certain information must be submitted to the CPA to ensure that those systems are consistent with statewide ERP goals.
+Agencies that are interested in participating in CAPPS or that are planning to initiate any ERP project must submit certain information to the CPA to ensure that those systems are consistent with statewide ERP goals.
 Agencies should submit the required information using the Agency ERP Project Request form available at comptroller.texas.gov/forms/74-222.pdf.

 The Capital Budget Project Schedule is generated in ABEST.
-Refer to Fiscal Year 2022 Operating Budget Instructions, ABEST Data Entry for Executive and Administrative Agencies, Appellate Courts, and Judicial Branch Agencies, October 2021, and Figure 2 on page 5 for data-entry screen names.
+Refer to Fiscal Year 2024 Operating Budget Instructions, ABEST Data Entry for Executive and Administrative Agencies, Appellate Courts, and Judicial Branch Agencies and Figure 2 on page 5 of this document for data-entry screen names.

 Assign capital budget projects to appropriate capital expenditure categories.
-After entering the expended or budgeted amounts for each project for fiscal years 2020 to 2022, generate the schedule.
+Generate the schedule after entering the expended or budgeted amounts for each project for fiscal years 2022 to 2024.
 ABEST will group projects by category and calculate subtotals.
-See page 1 of Appendix 4.A.